glpi-project/doc/source/modules/configuration/dropdowns/general.rst

 This list is a flat list of values valid for all entities.

-It allows the email collector to not import an email containing the defined text.
+It allows the receiver to not import an email containing the defined text.
 This can allow, among other things, to fight against spam in the case of the authorization of ticket creation for anonymous emails.

 This dropdown type cannot be translated.